 You came here for three key facts about data virtualization and data warehouses.
 So take these lessons away:

-[ Which emerging automation trends deserve your attention now?
+[ How does data fabric fit into a modern automation strategy?
 Get the Gartner® Hyperautomation 2022 Trends Report. ]